 Voluspa Jarpa was born in 1971 in Rancagua, Chile.
 She currently lives and works in Santiago, Chile.

-Jarpa has had important solo exhibitions, including Cuerpo político: archivos públicos y secretos at the Gabriela Mistral Gallery of the Universidad de Chile (2017); En nuestra pequeña región de por acá at the MALBA, Buenos Aires (2017); or L’effet Charcot at La Maison de l’Amerique Latine in Paris (2010).
-She has participated in many international exhibitions including: the 12th Shanghai Biennial curated by Cuauhtémoc Medina (2018-2019), The Arcades: Contemporary Art and Walter Benjamin at the Jewish Museum, New York (2017); Resistance Performed – Aesthetic Strategies under Repressive Regimes in Latin America, at the Migros Museum, Zurich, Switzerland (2016); La No-Historia, Biennial of Mercosul, Porto Alegre, Brazil (2011 – 2015), the 12th Istanbul Biennial, Turkey (2011); the 8th Mercosul Biennial in Porto Alegre, Brazil; the 31st Sao Paulo Biennial, Brazil (2014); The Artistic Experience of History, State University of Rio de Janeiro, Brazil (2013); and Dislocation at the Kunst Museum of Bern, Switzerland (2009), among others.
+Voluspa Jarpa has had important solo exhibitions, including Cuerpo político: archivos públicos y secretos at the Gabriela Mistral Gallery of the Universidad de Chile (2017); En nuestra pequeña región de por acá at the MALBA, Buenos Aires (2017); or L’effet Charcot at La Maison de l’Amerique Latine in Paris (2010).
+She has participated in many international exhibitions including: Altered Views, Chilean Pavilion at the 58th Venice Biennale, Italy (2019); Proregress, 12th Shanghai Biennial, China (2018); Parapolitics: Cultural Freedom and the Cold War in the Haus der Kulturen der Welt, Berlin (2017-2018); The Arcades: Contemporary Art and Walter Benjamin at the Jewish Museum, New York (2017); Resistance Performed – Aesthetic Strategies under Repressive Regimes in Latin America, at the Migros Museum, Zurich, Switzerland (2016); La No-Historia, Biennial of Mercosul, Porto Alegre, Brazil (2011 – 2015); 31st Sao Paulo Biennial, Brazil (2014); The Artistic Experience of History, State University of Rio de Janeiro, Brazil (2013); 12th Istanbul Biennial, Turkey (2011); and Dislocation at the Kunst Museum of Bern, Switzerland (2009), among others.

-Jarpa’s works are in important collections including that of the MALBA, Buenos Aires, Argentina; LARA Foundation, Singapore; Kadist Foundation, San Francisco, USA; Rabobank Collection, Eindhoven, The Netherlands; Museo de Artes Visuales, Santiago, Chile; and Blanton Museum of Art, Austin, Texas, USA.
+Jarpa’s works are in important collections including that of the MALBA, Buenos Aires, Argentina; Colección Engel, Chile; LARA Foundation, Singapore; Kadist Foundation, San Francisco, USA; Rabobank Collection, Eindhoven, The Netherlands; Museo de Artes Visuales, Santiago, Chile; and Blanton Museum of Art, Austin, Texas, USA.